 Polymer-based non-stick coatings are also incredibly hard on the environment.

-All stages of coating production is resource-intensive, and many have very high rates of emissions, adding to the greenhouse gas burden on the planet.
+All stages of coating production are resource-intensive, and many have very high rates of emissions, adding to the greenhouse gas burden on the planet.

 Titanium pan or pot is not made from 100% titanium.
 It is made from stainless steel, aluminum, ceramic, or some combination, and usually comes with a thinner titanium coating.

-The titanium core in non-porous, which means that you don’t have to worry about other metals making it through the titanium coating and into your food.
+The titanium core is non-porous, which means that you don’t have to worry about other metals making it through the titanium coating and into your food.

 Titanium disperses heat well, doesn’t flavor or significantly alter your food, and is naturally non-stick.
 It’s easy to clean and maintain and isn’t very heavy.
 Titanium pan or pot is a popular choice for foodies and anyone looking for easy-care, durable, pots and pans.